FREE SHIPPING Orders $99+ FREE HOLIDAY SET $99+

 Let's discuss the what first.
 There are more than 8000 known polyphenols, which is a lotto keep track of.
 To simplify things, they can generally be classified into four main groups:

 Now, the why - though increased longevity, less inflammation, and decreased inflammation of disease already sounds pretty compelling already.

 As we mentioned, these various forms of polyphenols can act as powerful antioxidants,meaning that they can protect the skin and the body against free radical damage and the five most common environmental toxins (pesticide, smoking, mycotoxin, polychlorinated biphenyls, and arsenic).
+They act as fruit extracts for skinan provide protection.
 This reduces the risk of wrinkles, skin damage, cancer, heart disease, diabetes, and more - win!

 Finally, regularly consuming polyphenols is thought to: